Bart3009/Git/README.md

 So this is new in the feature branch. (not the feature_2 branch)

+This line is added in the master branch, while the featur_3 branch is active.

 So this is my last change in the master before I understand what I'm doing.